 Affinity Group Liaison: Jamie Huang, MPP/MA-CMES'13, earned her joint Master’s degrees from the Harris School of Public Policy studies and Center for Middle Eastern Studies.
 In her three years at UChicago, Jamie served on the staff of Middle Eastern Studies Students’ Association, (Harris School) Committee on International Affairs in Public Policy, (Harris School) Minorities in Public Policy Studies.
 She then represented the broader graduate student community as a member of the Office of Multicultural Student Affairs Advisory Council and Student Government (as the Social Science Liaison).
 Jamie is excited to continue her duties serving the DC alumni community for the second year.
 If you have questions about any current Affinity Group or ideas for new groups, you can reach Jamie at email@example.com.

-Communications Chair: Travis Dietz, BS'13, graduated from the College majoring in Chemistry with a minor in Near Eastern Languages and Cultures.
+Communications Chair: Travis Dietz, SB'13, graduated from the College majoring in Chemistry with a minor in Near Eastern Languages and Cultures.
 While there, he spent his first couple of years in Max Palevsky while helping refound the Chicago chapter of Sigma Chi on campus as well as being the president of the Folk Arts Community and a member of Rhythmic Bodies in Motion.
 After graduating, Travis moved to College Park, MD to begin his graduate studies in Materials Science & Engineering.
 He has since co-chaired Phoenixphest in 2015 and 2016 and has been volunteering with the communications committee of the DC alumni group since 2015.
-If you would like to assist with alumni group communications or would like to contact Travis, you can email him at email@example.com.
+If you would like to assist with alumni group communications or would like to contact Travis, you can email him at firstname.lastname@example.org.